eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 7.2 Overall approach to Certification of Wallet Solutions

-The certification of EUDI Wallets is of the utmost importance in ensuring their interoperability, security, trustworthiness, and robustness.
+The certification of Wallet Solutions is of the utmost importance in ensuring their interoperability, security, trustworthiness, and robustness.
 Therefore, the overarching goal is the development of a dedicated CSA cybersecurity certification scheme.
-The scope of the scheme should cover both the EUDI Wallets and the underlying eID scheme.
+The scope of the scheme should cover both the Wallet Solutions and the underlying eID scheme.
 The Regulation allows the use of national certification schemes only for those parts that cannot be covered by European cybersecurity certification schemes and only until such appropriate European cybersecurity certification schemes are available.

-As defining and adopting a dedicated European CSA certification scheme for EUDI Wallets depends on the complex certification of different components and requires the full technical specification of the EUDI Wallets, the certification approach is structured in two phases: a short-term approach and a long-term approach.
+As defining and adopting a dedicated European CSA certification scheme for Wallet Solutions depends on the complex certification of different components and requires the full technical specification of the Wallet Solutions, the certification approach is structured in two phases: a short-term approach and a long-term approach.
 In the short-term, the IA of [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(6) will be established, laying the groundwork for the creation of transitory national certification schemes.
-Consequently, building upon the foundation of the IA and transitory schemes, a dedicated CSA certification scheme for the EUDI Wallets will be established by ENISA.
+Consequently, building upon the foundation of the IA and transitory schemes, a dedicated CSA certification scheme for the Wallet Solutions will be established by ENISA.

 #### 7.2.1 Certification of Wallet Solutions in the short term

-Until a dedicated EUDI Wallets cybersecurity certification scheme under the CSA is available, the Regulation allows Member States to establish national certification schemes (following [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(3)).
+Until a dedicated Wallet Solution cybersecurity certification scheme under the CSA is available, the Regulation allows Member States to establish national certification schemes (following [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(3)).
 Following
 [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(6) of the Amending Regulation, an IA should be established